Sorry for the delay…

 Hint: The reader wants to be able to reference the act, code or directive themselves, if necessary.

 9. False friends

 This is something we get taught right when we start learning a language, unfortunately the list can never be exhaustive enough.
-I read a particularly funny in the Examiners’ Report for the DipTrans where the word “boren” in a Dutch to English translation (drilling) had been translated as “boring”!
+I read a particularly funny example in the Examiners’ Report for the DipTrans where the word “boren” in a Dutch to English translation (drilling, as it was in the context of drilling into a wall) had been translated as “boring”!
 Similarly, the German word “eventuell” (maybe) is often translated as “eventually”.